Liluter/Liluter/README.md

 - 😃 Hi, My name is KAROL

--  I am interested 👀 in coding, 3D design and 3D printing, prototypingI am interested in coding, 3D design and 3D printing, prototyping.
+-  I am interested 👀 in coding, 3D design and 3D printing, prototyping.
 I recently completed a post-graduate 💻 Front-End developer with HTML CSS JavaScript with Angular at Merito WSB Wroclaw, after which I continue to gain front-end knowledge and build my portfolio with projects from a wide range of front-end.

 - My plans for future is to get more experience as fullstuck.
 Want to get more in MongoDB and NodeJs and maybe in mobile apps.
 - 📫 How to reach me :